CryptikEd/Weird-Factz-Quiz-/README.md

 - *CSS*
   - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/).
 - *JS*
-  - No errors were found when passing through the official
+  - No errors were found when passing through the official [(Jshint) validator](https://jigsaw.w3.org/css-validator/)

 ### Browser testing